This article was originally published on May 21, 2020 and has since been updated.

 Occupational Medicine is one of the many different doctor specialties that stresses prevention and deals with the health needs of both individuals and groups.
 This is primarily with respect to their working environments and it includes the recognition, evaluation, control, management, and recovery of occupationally related diseases and injuries.
 It also focuses on improving the conditions that affect their ability to work.

 Occupational medicine became a sub-specialty in 2006 and the University of Alberta, University of Toronto, and Université de Montréal offer programs in this discipline.
-To be eligible, candidates must be certified by the Royal College of Physicians and Surgeons of Canada in internal medicine or public health and preventive medicine.
+To be eligible, candidates must be certified by the Royal College of Physicians and Surgeons of Canada in internal medicine or public health and preventive medicine (an additional 4-5 years of training).

 Ophthalmology is the field of doctor specialty that deals with the screening, diagnosis, and treatment of optical, medical, and surgical disorders and diseases that are associated with the eye, orbital structures, and neuro-visual pathways.
 This medical specialty depends on a mixture of diagnostic, medical, and surgical skills.